Are you wondering how to earn miles and points for award travel?

 1. Use travel rewards credit cards for your bills & daily expenses.

-Instead of linking your bank account or debit card to pay a bill, link your travel rewards credit cards and pay them off each month just like you would have if the money had come out of your bank account.
+Instead of linking your bank account or debit card, link your travel rewards credit cards to pay bills.
+Then, pay them off each month just like you would have if the money had come out of your bank account.

 This includes everything from your Amazon Prime Membership to pet food, to your home internet bill and renewing your car insurance policy.